Students who have already earned a Master of Science degree from the UW will follow the these procedures.

 The GSR must be from outside the student's department and must hold no joint appointments in the student's program or with the Supervisory Committee Chair.
 It is very important that the student contact the GSR as soon as possible after the appointment to acquaint him or her with the work in progress.
 Please see more details regarding GSR Eligibility here.

-To request formation of this committee, students must compose an email to the ME Graduate Adviser (email@example.com) and identify:
+To request the formation of this committee, students must compose an email to the ME Graduate Adviser (firstname.lastname@example.org) and identify:

 - The quarter/year they plan to take the General Exam

 - The Supervisory Committee Chair (or Co-Chairs)

 - The GSR and the remaining committee members, including the department or company each member represents and their email addresses

 Prior to sending this e-mail, the student must have contacted each of the proposed members and secured their consent to serve on the Committee.

 The ME Graduate Adviser submits the proposed Committee to the Graduate School.
 Once the Graduate School has accepted the appointment, an email formalizing the Committee is sent to the student and all members.
 The Registrar's Office is also notified and the student's graduate status is changed to doctoral pre-candidate.

 Within six to eighteen months after passing the Qualifying Exam, Ph.D. students should take the General Exam, which centers on the student's dissertation proposal and his or her qualifications to successfully perform the research.
 Note that the Department views the failure of full-time students to take the General Exam within four years of entering the program as an indication of inadequate progress towards the degree.

 Graduate School & ME departmental requirements